amplience/dc-extension-grid/README.md

     "maxItems": 10,
     "items": {
         "type": "object",
+        "properties": {
             "position": {
                 "title": "Grid Position",
                 "description": "Grid item placement.
 Should not be a duplicate or overlap.", "type": "number",
                 "minimum": 0,
                 "default": 0
             },
             "cols": {
                 "title": "Column Span",
                 "description": "Width of the item in number of grid columns.", "type": "number",
                 "minimum": 1,
                 "default": 1
             },
             "rows": {
                 "title": "Row Span",
                 "description": "Height of the item in number of grid rows.", "type": "number",
                 "minimum": 1,
                 "default": 1
             }
             // Insert your item specific properties here.
+        }
     },
     "ui:extension": {
         "name": "grid",